 Judges are looking in particular for projects which are innovative, engage staff at all levels, are well thought out and communicated, utilise a variety of resources, and have positive impacts on the business and the target sector.

-The applications are reviewed by one panel of judges broken down into four pods of judges which are made up of experts in the field of CSR and business leaders.
+The applications are reviewed by one panel of judges broken down into four pods of judges which are made up of experts in the field of sustainability, CSR and business leaders.
 This will significantly reduce the workload for the judges and will allow judges to focus on their areas of expertise.
 Judges are provided with support and information on scoring criteria and methodology in advance of the judging process.

 The judges are independent, and Chambers Ireland does not have a representative on either panel nor is it involved in the shortlisting process.

-Each judging pod will scrutinises all applications in their particular categories to the Awards.
+Each judging pod will scrutinise all applications in their particular categories to the Awards.
 The judges review the applications independently and provide a score.
 The judging panels then meet to discuss the highest scoring projects and create a shortlist and choose the winners in their categories.

 Outstanding Achievement in Sustainable Business Impact Award

-The companies shortlisted for the overall award are invited to make a presentation on their company’s overall CSR strategy to a panel of judges selected from the judging pods.
+The companies shortlisted for the overall award are invited to make a presentation on their company’s overall sustainability strategy to a panel of judges selected from the judging pods.
 Judges are provided with support and information on scoring criteria and methodology in advance of the judging process.

 Key Judging Criteria